LaOwlLol/fp-sound/README.md

 Optional<File> sound = audioDir.get(key);
 ```

-All supported files with a supported file extension will be cached as a File object.
-Retrieve the File from returned Optional any way you need.
+All supported files with a supported file extension will be cached as a File object, accessible with the get method by file name.

 - Example of a button (JavaFX) with sound.